Gili T: Hedonistic & Hippy

 Interestingly, despite all the effort I went through to get to Gili T and Nusa L, my favorite beach in Indonesia was Blue Lagoon Beach in Padangbai.
 Oh well. 🙂

 Gili T was a backpacker’s heaven: hostels, raging parties, and a population of almost exclusively tourists under 25.
 Problem being, I was on a backpacker’s budget, but am not really about that backpacker life lol.
 It was fun for a night, and I did get my party on, but it wasn’t really my vibe overall.
 I generally found it pretty grungy, and having been spoiled by Bangkok’s hostels I was seriously underwhelmed with the options on the island.
 It is also very small, so last-minute hotel rooms were not available.

 Plus, the tides were dramatic–usually very far out–making the beaches beautiful, but too shallow and rocky to comfortably enjoy.

 I did enjoy the small section of the island where locals lived, with small farms, livestock, and a communal open feel.
 When I ventured to that area (you could easily walk the whole island in an hour or two), I was always greeted warmly.
 Brown skinned tourists are rare, and I was often approached with friendly curiosity.

-But overall, I wasn’t a fan.
+But overall, I wasn’t a fan!
 I barely took any photos I was so unimpressed lol.
-Cut my trip short at 3 days, and took another ferry to Nusa Lembongan.
+Ended up cutting my trip short at 3 days, and took another ferry to Nusa Lembongan.